The Chaos Chapter: Freeze: Singles

 "0X1=Lovesong (I Know I Love You)" was co-written by BTS member RM.
 Video teasers were released on May 28 and 29 respectively.
 The single and its accompanying music video were released in conjunction with the album on May 31.
-Korean singer Seori's vocal feature on the track marked TXT's first collaborative effort with another artist since the band's debut.
+Korean singer Seori's vocal feature on the track marked Tomorrow X Together's first collaborative effort with another artist since the band's debut.
 Seori has said she met TXT on the day they recorded the song and that "their support made [recording] very easy."

-"Magic" is TXT's first official English single.
-It was released on US radio on June 1, 2021 as the second single to be promoted from the album.
+"Magic" is Tomorrow X Together's first official English single.
+It was released on US radio on June 1, 2021, as the second single to be promoted from the album.
 Written by Olly Murs, the disco-pop track features "the feel-good, classic pop sound" the band is known for, with "breathy falsettos" and "flirtatious lyrics" while the bridge is reminiscent of an S Club 7 song.
 The band promoted the single with a series of appearances on American talk shows, and presented its premiere performance on ABC's Good Morning America on June 10, additionally participating in an interview to discuss the track.
 An accompanying "space-age" music video, released on June 11, was preceded by a teaser on June 9 which showed the band "trapped on a spaceship, running away from gunfire."
 The band subsequently performed the song on CBS's The Late Late Show with James Corden on June 15.
-A performance video featuring TXT dancing to the song outdoors on a rooftop helipad while dressed in coordinated white shirts and blue jeans was released on June 30.
+A performance video featuring the band dancing to the song outdoors on a rooftop helipad while dressed in coordinated white shirts and blue jeans was released on June 30.

-TXT promoted the repackage through a series of appearances on various domestic television music shows, beginning with their first performance of "Loser=Lover" on Music Bank on August 20.
-The group won two first-place trophies for the song: on The Show on August 24, and Show Champion on August 25.
+Tomorrow X Together promoted the repackage through a series of appearances on various domestic television music shows, beginning with their first performance of "Loser=Lover" on Music Bank on August 20.
+The band won two first-place trophies for the song: on The Show on August 24, and Show Champion on August 25.
 The album's eighth track, "Frost", was released on October 28.